 10 Tips for Healing and Wellness

 This article highlights 10 tips for healing and wellness.
-As a result, those with physical, mental, and emotional trauma and injuries can see positive health benefits.
+Through the use of these tips, those with physical, mental, and emotional trauma and injuries can see positive health benefits.

 Photo Credit: Kike Vega, Unsplash

-- Physical Fitness – Exercise promotes good health.
-For example running, walking, bicycling, hiking, yoga, and weight lifting are just a few of the activities that help to strengthen the body.
+- Physical Fitness – Exercise helps to strengthen the body.
+For example running, walking, bicycling, hiking, yoga, and weight lifting are just a few of the activities that lead to good health.

-- Wellness Checkups – While being trafficked, many survivors do not have regular office visits.
-They are forced to resort to emergency care only.
-However, regular wellness checkups are needed to promote good health.
+- Wellness Checkups – Survivors should not skip regular doctor visits.
+Often they are forced to resort to emergency care only while being trafficked.
+However, regular wellness checkups are needed to maintain a healthy lifestyle.

-- Massage Therapy – Survivors can use a massage therapist to relieve body aches, stiffness, or muscle soreness.
+- Massage Therapy – To relieve body aches, stiffness, or muscle soreness, survivors can use a massage therapist or bathtub soaks.

 - Aroma Therapy – Finally, infused candle and diffuser scents create a calming environment.
 It also becomes easier to let go of tension and stress.